 After months of workshops, regulatory filings and a media battle, on November 14, the Arizona Corporation Commission (ACC) made an important decision regarding net metering.
 While APS’s original proposal of a $50-$100 monthly charge was rejected, the ACC did approve a $0.70/kW monthly charge for new residential solar customer (a $3.50 monthly charge for a 5 kW system).
 While SEIA is concerned with imposing an interim charge outside of a rate case, the decision also confirms that the general rate case in 2015 is the appropriate venue for such discussions.

 In 2014, ACC has held a workshop process to further investigate the true costs and benefits of solar.
 Throughout this process and discussion, it has become evident that Arizonans care deeply about their right to generate their own power from the sun.

 Notable Solar Installations in Arizona

 - Agua Caliente in Yuma County was completed in 2013 by developer First Solar.
-This photovoltaic project has the capacity to generate 250 MW of electricity-- enough to power over 100,000 Arizona homes.
-An additional 12 MW will come online later this year.
+This photovoltaic project has the capacity to generate 290 MW of electricity-- enough to power over 41,200 Arizona homes4.

 See our solar installations maps.